psu-epl/psu-epl.github.com/_includes/SOPtemplate.md

 ---
-title: Coffee Maker SOP
-layout: doc
+title: Coffee Maker # If this is an SOP, the title should exactly match the name in _data/machines.yml
+layout: sop # the type of page ("base", "doc", or "sop").
+Most pages are "doc" or "sop".
-author: "Alice Barnicle, Charles Dunkirk"
+author: Alice Barnicle, Charles Dunkirk # the contributors to the page
-date: 2069-04-20
+date: 2069-04-20 # the last time this page got a major update
+numbersections: true # controls whether the section headings are numbered
 ---

-## Table of Contents
-{:.no_toc}
-* ToC
-{:toc}
+{% include toc.md %}

 A ToC is optional, but preferred for longer documents.
 Simply paste the above code into the document.
 See this document's source for an explanation.

 {% comment %}
------ An Explanation of the ToC -----
+----- Referencing the ToC Template -----
+There's a template for a ToC in the `_includes/toc.md` file.
+You can insert this into a document by doing
+{% include toc.md %}

+----- Directly Creating a ToC -----
+# Table of Contents
+{:.no_toc}
+* ToC
+{:toc}
 The `## Table of Contents` just provides a section heading (h2) for the ToC.
 The `{:.no_toc}` assigns the class name `no_toc` to the header, to exclude it from the ToC.
 `* Table of Contents` is a dummy unordered list for the next line to operate on.